 Surgery is a last resort for me, and it seems, a first for him.
 Scary.

-Here's the top ones:
+Here are the top ones:

 The latest device on the market is this wireless armband by Theranica.
 It looks just like an ipod armband.
 So you can look like you are exercising!
 This would be my top pick so far, but I'll wait until more evidence is gathered.
 This is the newest development in electric migraine relief, and the study is looking promising.